Keyboard shortcuts

 Windowschoco install llvm or LLVM releases

-Linuxsudo apt install llvm-dev clang
+Linuxsudo apt install build-essential llvm-dev clang libclang-dev

 Environment Variable for Bindgen (Windows only)